 To learn more or book a tasting visit V. Sattui Winery

 I was invited by Raymond Vineyards to come and experience their private tour.
-I must say that it was the most thorough, informative and entertaining winery tour I have ever been on.
-Our tour guide Alicia did such an amazing job at detailing the story of Raymond Vineyards from past to present.
-The winery is now owned by Jean-Charles Boisset and his presence is felt everywhere.
+I must say that it was the most thorough, informative, and entertaining winery tour I have ever been on.
+Our tour guide Alicia did such a fantastic job at detailing the story of Raymond Vineyards from past to present.
+The winery is now owned by Jean-Charles Boisset, and his presence is felt everywhere.

 To learn more or book a tasting visit Raymond Vineyards